 Big Play at KidTopia Indoor Play Center

 KidTopia is the East Bay’s largest indoor playground and it is HUGE.
 The staff is kind and focused on cleanliness, which we definitely appreciate.
 Here, kids have a multitude of ways to challenge their endurance and imagination with lots of crawling, running, and climbing space.
 My son especially loved the ball pit and my daughter went into a frenzy through the padded obstacle course.
-It was a struggle getting them out of here, which means they had the time of their life.
+Getting them out of here was a struggle, which means they had the time of their life.

 Location: 4620 Auto Mall Parkway, Fremont | 510.573.1763

 Active Play at Rockin’ Jump Indoor Trampoline Park

 This indoor trampoline park offers a space for your family to soar to new heights with open jumping areas, trampoline dodgeball, a slam dunk zone, and more.
 If you have young toddlers like myself, you can breathe (a little) easier knowing they have special Rockin’ Tots hours dedicated to kids up to 6 years old.
 Free parking on-site and food available in the venue.